testing-library/testing-library-docs/docs/example-react-redux.md

 // We're using our own custom render function and not RTL's render
 // our custom utils also re-export everything from RTL
-// so we can import fireEvent and screen here as well import { render, fireEvent, screen } from './test-utils.js import '@testing-library/jest-dom/extend-expect' import { initialState, reducer } from './reducer.js' import Counter from './counter.js'
+// so we can import fireEvent and screen here as well import { render, fireEvent, screen } from './test-utils' import '@testing-library/jest-dom/extend-expect' import Counter from './counter'

 test('can render with redux with defaults', () => {
   render(<Counter />)